 In the long term, the Mayo Clinic suggests that laughter can actually improve our overall health by boosting the immune system.
 The positive thoughts that stem from laughing release neuropeptides in the body that fight stress, which can depress the immune system.

-Laughing together — whether joking around over a FaceTime call or chuckling at a meme your friend sent you — can also help us keep our social ties strong even when we’re social distancing.
+Laughing together — whether joking around over a FaceTime call or chuckling at a meme your friend sent you — can also help us keep our social ties strong even when we’re not seeing each other as much in person (or at all).
 A 2017 study published in the Journal of Nonverbal Behavior found that shared laughter can increase relationship well-being.

-Though it might be hard to turn away from the negative news surrounding the coronavirus and find something to kid around about, sharing a comical moment with a loved one might be just what you need to shift your mindset.
+Though it might be hard to do in the midst of a challenging moment, sharing a comical moment with a loved one might be just what you need to shift your mindset.
 You can watch a favorite comedy movie, text a family member about a funny memory, or even play a lighthearted game (Zoom charades, anyone?) to get your friends involved and laughing.
 A little humor will go a long way in spreading positivity, even when you’re feeling stuck.